-The surprise with the BaBar result is that it was not in agreement with the expected perturbative QCD behavior, where $Q^{2}F_{\pi\gamma\gamma^{\ast}}(Q^{2}\rightarrow\infty)$ should be limited to the value $\sqrt{2}f_{\pi}\approx0.185$ GeV, which is known as the BL limit \cite{brodsky2}, and where $f_\pi = 131$ MeV is the pion decay constant.
-Some time later the Belle Collaboration presented data \cite{belle} in the same range of transferred momenta showing that the pion transition form factor may not increase as fast as shown by the BaBar results, although some medium values of Belle data also appear to be in contradiction with the BL limit.
+The surprise with the BaBar result is that it was not in agreement with the expected perturbative QCD behavior, where $Q^{2}F_{\pi\gamma\gamma^{\ast}}(Q^{2}\rightarrow\infty)$ should be limited to the value $\sqrt{2}f_{\pi}\approx0.185$ GeV, which is known as the BL limit \cite{brodsky2}.
+Here $f_\pi = 131$ MeV is the pion decay constant.
+Some time later the Belle Collaboration presented data \cite{belle} in the same range of transferred momenta showing that the pion transition form factor may not increase as fast as indicated by the BaBar results, although some medium values of Belle data also appear to be in contradiction with the BL limit.

-These experiments originated several theoretical papers speculating why the data should (or not) obey the BL limit \cite{rad,poly,te1,te2,te3,te4,te5,te6,te7,te8,te9}.
+These experiments originated several theoretical papers speculating why the data should or should not obey the BL limit \cite{rad,poly,te1,te2,te3,te4,te5,te6,te7,te8,te9}.
 Some of these and recent proposals also claimed that the pion distribution amplitude (DA) at high momentum transfer was not given by the asymptotic form \cite{efr}

-but should be replaced by a broad concave distribution \cite{roberts001,roberts002} or a flatter one \cite{rad,poly,f1,f2,f3,f3l,te2,te6}.
+but should be replaced by a broad concave distribution \cite{roberts001,roberts002} or a flatter one \cite{rad,poly,te2,te6,f1,f2,f3,f3l}.
 Available information indicates that the above asymptotic distribution is a poor approximation to the pion distribution amplitude even at large momentum scales \cite{roberts001}.
 As a consequence, predictions of leading-order, leading-twist formula based on $\varphi_{\pi}^{as}(x)$ should be revisited.
-Actually, a flat DA is consistent with the BaBar data \cite{rad}, although a field theoretical support for such possibility is still missing.
-As claimed in Ref.\cite{huang}, we may assume that at present there is no definite conclusion on which is the asymptotic form of the pion DA, and it is possible that in the future a combined analysis of data of the processes involving pions will shed light on the pion distribution amplitude \cite{huang2}.
+Actually, a flat DA is consistent with the BaBar data \cite{rad}, although a theoretical support for such possibility is still missing.
+Thus we may assume, as claimed in Ref.\cite{huang}, that there is no definite conclusion as yet on which is the asymptotic form of the pion DA, and it is possible that a combined analysis of data of the processes involving pions would shed light on the pion DA \cite{huang2}.